-Opioid Makers Cut Back On Marketing Payments To Doctors
+Opioid-Makers Cut Back On Marketing Payments To Doctors

 He said it's difficult to pinpoint a single reason behind the drop, but "it's possible that the pharmaceutical companies voluntarily reduced their marketing, realizing that they may have been contributing to overprescribing."

 A number of studies have shown a correlation between marketing of opioids and doctors' prescribing of the drugs.
 Hadland and his colleagues reported in May that for every meal a physician received related to an opioid product in 2014, there was an increase in opioid claims by that doctor for Medicare patients the following year.
-And a report from the New York State Health Foundation published this month found that physicians who received payments from opioid makers prescribed more opioids to Medicare patients than doctors who didn't receive the payments.
+And a report from the New York State Health Foundation published this month found that physicians who received payments from opioid-makers prescribed more opioids to Medicare patients than doctors who didn't receive the payments.

 The sharp drop in marketing is more pronounced than the much-slower reduction in the use of prescription opioids.
 The number of opioid prescriptions in Medicare, the public health program for seniors and the disabled, peaked at 81.7 million in 2014, and then dropped to 80.2 million in 2015 and 79.5 million in 2016, according to the Centers for Medicare and Medicaid Services.
 (Enrollment in Medicare's prescription drug program continued to grow during that time, so the rate of opioid prescriptions per beneficiary dropped even more.)